ordina-jworks/ordina-jworks.github.io/_posts/2019-09-12-API-first-development-with-OpenAPI-or-Swagger.md

 # Integrating with Postman
 > You can create a working Postman collection from the OpenAPI spec

-How difficult is it to keep a Postman collection up to date with an evolving API.
+You don't have to tell me how difficult it is to keep a Postman collection up to date with an evolving API!
-Not only that.
-You also have to make sure that every member of your team always has the latest version of your API collection.
+More so, y  ou also have to make sure that every member of your team always has the latest version of your API collection.

 Good news!
 Postman can import a collection directly from the OAS.